tierratechnologies/logmate.co.nz/content/blog/the-ins-and-outs-of-the-new-zealand-work-time-rules.md

 * After 4 hours you decide to take a break (when the timer says 2 hours 59 minutes).
 After clicking on break and returning to the dashboard your countdown time will display 29 minutes.
 The amount of time required to record it as a break.
 * During your break, you actually decide you are finished work for the day and won't work again until tomorrow.
 However, you forget to click End Shift in your logbook.
 After 1 hour and 15 minutes you remember and open back up your logbook and click End Shift.
 * After Locking the shift and returning to the dashboard you will see your countdown timer says 8 hours and 45minutes.
 This is because the 1 hour 15min break taken at the end of your shift is counted towards your 10-hour continuous rest-break.

+### 7. Seeing Your Balances

+Along the top of your Logmate Digital Logbook, you will be able to see two circles (as shown in the image below).

+1. The left-hand circle represents your Cumulative Work Period.
+This total will continue to increase adding together all your "on-duty" time until a 24-hour continuous rest break is taken.
+2. The right-hand circle represents your Shift.
+This is the duration for the time you started your current active shift and will reset after you end & lock your shift and wait 10 hours before starting a new shift  (and CWD)